Diciannove/githook_endpoint/README.md

 * $COMMITID -- the ID of the commit so you can checkout that specific revision if needed

 Within "script_runner.sh" you have access to all these variables, so you can either do something like call another script located in hooks/$REPOSITORY/$BRANCH.sh or do if statements looking for commits to specific repo/branches or whatever you want.

+Remember to rename the bash script in hooks/ subdirectory to match your repository name, as it will be invoked automatically looking for that speecific name.